yoctoproject/poky/documentation/ref-manual/variables.rst

          variable only in certain contexts (e.g. when building for kernel and kernel module recipes).

+   :term:`CVE_CHECK_CREATE_MANIFEST`
+      Specifies whether to create a CVE manifest to place in the deploy directory.
+The default is "1".

    :term:`CVE_CHECK_IGNORE`
       The list of CVE IDs which are ignored.
 Here is an example from the :oe_layerindex:`Python3 recipe</layerindex/recipe/23823>`::

          # This is windows only issue.
          CVE_CHECK_IGNORE += "CVE-2020-15523"

+   :term:`CVE_CHECK_MANIFEST_JSON`
+      Specifies the path to the CVE manifest in JSON format.
+See :term:`CVE_CHECK_CREATE_MANIFEST`.

    :term:`CVE_CHECK_REPORT_PATCHED`
       Specifies whether or not the :ref:`ref-classes-cve-check`